 Estelle lives in Haga Palace with her parents and brother just north of Stockholm.
 Until November of 2016, she had a nanny from Australia to help her learn the English language.
 In August 2014, she began pre-school at Äventyret in Danderyd.
 In October of 2016, it was announced that the Princess had begun attending the school, Lilla Kvikkjokk on the island of Djurgården.
-Next autumn, it is believed, like most Swedish children, she will begin the one-year förskoleklass or pre-school year in English before starting her compulsory schooling at age seven.
+This past autumn, Estelle began the one-year förskoleklass or pre-school year at Campus Manila in English before starting her compulsory schooling at age seven.

 Princess Estelle is the eldest grandchild of King Carl XVI Gustaf and Queen Silvia.
-Besides her brother Prince Oscar who will turn one in March, she has four younger cousins: four-year-old Princess Leonore, two-year-old Prince Nicolas, one-year-old Prince Alexander and almost six-month-old Prince Gabriel.
+Besides her brother Prince Oscar who will turn one in March, she has five younger cousins: five-year-old Princess Leonore, three-year-old Prince Nicolas, two-year-old Prince Alexander, one-year-old Prince Gabriel, and almost one-year-old Princess Adrienne.